iamyu/PoC-FlashGrid/Setup.md

 2. Launch the deployment process, FlashGrid will launch Azure China Portal for resource deployment.
 As China Azure does not have required image in MarketPlace, we need to modify the template before deployment.

     a.
-Save the template as XML doc.
+Save the template as JSON file.
     b.
 Make sure you have get the VHD file from FlashGrid and convert it as an OS Image.
     c.
-Search for ImageReference in the XML doc and ensure the ImageReference points to your Image resource ID.
+Search for ImageReference in the JSON file and ensure the ImageReference points to your Image resource ID.
     d.
 Deploy the XML template from Azure Portal -> Create a Resource -> Template Deployment.